Teenage Mutant Ninja Turtles: Tactical Takedown

 Slayaway Camp 2: Netflix & Kill

-On this game I created a majority of the environment art, including: the obstacles (such as canoe, woodstove); non-obstacle decorations (books, bottles); mechanic objects (teleporter, button); ground tiles (sand, wood); atlas texture (a material shared by most assets); and bespoke ground and mechanic object materials.
+On this game I created a majority of the environment art, including: the obstacles (such as canoe, woodstove), non-obstacle decorations (books, bottles), mechanic objects (teleporter, button), ground tiles (sand, wood), atlas texture (a material shared by most assets), and hand-painted mechanic object and tiling ground materials.
 I also lit, decorated, and added VFX to every level using Unity and Tiled, and set up every minigame prefab including 5 camera angles for each one.
+Characters by Adam DeGrandis and Eric von Berner.

 Minigames randomly cycled between multiple cameras so the backgrounds had to be set up to be interesting and legible from various perspectives, all without obscuring the characters.
 I was responsible for setting up all 8 of these backgrounds and their cameras.